It is undeniable that email is integral to e-commerce success.

 6. Shipping Email

 Sending shipping emails to your customers removes the unnecessary guesswork.
 That's because customers would want to know that you can receive your order.

-That said, it would be best to send them a confirmation email.
+That said, it would be best to send them a confirmation email and a proof of delivery email.
 You should also include the items and amount they ordered and the shipping details.